YiranSunn/recSys/README.md

 # Recommender System

+Recommend items to users on Online shopping platform.
 This code includes offline recommendation, online recommendeation, severals way to calculate items'similarity.

 ### Environment Setup
 We implement the experiment using following tech stack: